jkaashoek/radar/DESIGN.md

 The idea of the website is to provide a safe space for queer or questioning individuals, geared towards teenagers and adolescents, to talk to one another.
-The goal is to create a place where those who have no one in their daily life to turn to can come to and find people have or are going through similar struggles.
+The goal is to create a place where those who have no one in their daily life to turn to can come to and find people who have or are going through similar struggles.
 The site is live on EC2 at: http://ec2-54-164-222-23.compute-1.amazonaws.com/